jadianes/spark-py-notebooks/README.md

 # Spark IPython Notebooks

-This is a collection of IPython notebooks intended to train the reader in different Spark concepts, from basic to advanced, by using the Python language.
+This is a collection of IPython notebooks intended to train the reader on different Spark concepts, from basic to advanced, by using the Python language.

 ## Instructions